edisonpapers/juncture-version-2/README.md

 .ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/sci-fi-wizard03.jpeg right

 This is a test of an image hosted on the TAEP website.
 You can actually **drag & drop** these images so you don't have to generate the tags yourself!

+## Image 2

+.ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/sci-fi-tomorrow02.jpeg

+This is to show how to get a static image into the juncture essay